jhower786/imathas_web_guide/index.md

     <li class="accordion-navigation"><a class="accordion-link" href="#panel-3-3" aria-expanded="false">How do I review the Live Poll questions and answers after class?</a>
         <div class="content" id="panel-3-3">
         This is indeed an available feature, but only if your instructor enables it.
 Please reach out to your instructor to ask, if you are unsure whether it is enabled.
-If you did not attempt any questions in an assessment, then you will be unable to review any of that assessment, even if your insturctor enables student review. <br>
+If you did not attempt any questions in an assessment, then you will be unable to review any of that assessment, even if your instructor enables student review. <br>
         </div>
     </li>